About this Course

 - Interrupts: what they are and why they’re used, writing and debugging interrupt service routines including rules of thumb, handling multiple interrupts

 - Embedded system boot-up from power-on reset to the C-runtime initialization and into main

-The purchase of a development kit is required for this course.
-See the Cost Details section of the certificate page for more information.
+Students must purchase a development kit for this course.
+See the cost details section of the certificate page for more information.